lyz-code/blue-book/docs/linux_snippets.md

 author: Lyz
 ---

+# How to debug a CPU Throttling high alert

+It may be because it has hit a limit set by kubernetes or docker.
+If the metrics don't show that it may be because the machine has run out of CPU credits.

 # Create a systemd service for a non-root user

 To set up a systemd service as a **non-root user**, you can create a user-specific service file under your home directory.
 User services are defined in `~/.config/systemd/user/` and can be managed without root privileges.